FernandoBorad94/FernandoBorad94/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Lumin, is a playwoof factory
+Lumin, es una fabrica de Playwood
-- 🌱 I’m currently learning ... date and bussines
+- 🌱 I’m currently learning ...
+Ciencia de datos
-- 👯 I’m looking to collaborate on ... a company
+- 👯 I’m looking to collaborate on ...
+Compañia Tecnologica
-- 🤔 I’m looking for help with ... this subject
+- 🤔 I’m looking for help with ...
+Proyectos
-- 💬 Ask me about ...my work
+- 💬 Ask me about ...
+Mis situación actual y mis proyectos
-- 📫 How to reach me: ... send me a menssanje
+- 📫 How to reach me: ... e-mail
-- 😄 Pronouns: ... nando, juan, fausti
+- 😄 Pronouns: ...
+Nando
 - ⚡ Fun fact: ...
-98989